 · Our Influenzers in Action series celebrates contributions to combatting COVID-19 by members of the influenza community.

-· Transitioning from planned in-person engagements, we initiated a documentary video series to capture expert insights on pandemic preparedness, vaccine development, and public health policy from outstanding researchers and industry leaders.
+· Transitioning from planned in-person engagements, we are conducting an ongoing documentary video series to capture expert insights on pandemic preparedness, vaccine development, and public health policy from outstanding researchers and industry leaders.
 We continue to analyze how the scientific and technological response to COVID-19 could inform and influence the pursuit of a universal influenza vaccine.
 Read our white paper for the latest findings.

 It's Time for a Next-Generation Vaccine

 We’ve been lucky for the last 100 years that we haven’t had a pandemic of the magnitude of 1918.
 If we have one soon, it will be catastrophic, because we live in a world where viruses and bacteria travel around the globe at lightning speed.Shirley Tilghman, President Emerita of the University and Professor of Molecular Biology and Public Affairs, Princeton University

 To solve this enormous problem, we need to go beyond the current strategies that are being deployed and build on great advances in sciences like immunology and structural biology with new ideas from fields like computer science and physics.Bob Tepper, Co-Founder and General Partner, Third Rock Ventures, LLC

 It’s absolutely essential that people from different disciplines, with different areas of expertise, come together to solve this huge problem.Penny Heaton, Chief Executive Officer, Bill & Melinda Gates Medical Research Institute